State-of-the-art knowledge and innovation

 Fundamental research is concentrated in few places, but plant breeding is focused on a wide variety of locations and climate zones.
 Production of seeds and cuttings is done in countries where conditions are optimal for the highest quality.
 A major part of this production is then imported into the Netherlands for conditioning and quality control, after which they are traded globally.

 The innovative and knowledge-intensive Dutch breeding companies, like Rijk Zwaan in Westland, provide high-quality seeds and many new varieties and crops.
 The advantages of these new varieties benefit the entire production chain.
 New varieties give higher yields, use less input, leave less wastage during processing and result in a higher product quality and thus greater choice for consumers.
 Traditionally the sector makes a substantial contribution to societal objectives such as food security, food safety, quality and diversity.

 The Netherlands has an exceptionally strong position with a share of around 35% in the global market for plant reproductive material.

 The world population is growing expansively.
 Growth that is using up the earth’s natural resources.
 Energy sources are drying up, water is becoming a scarce resource.
 At the same time the demand for food safety, CO2 emission reductions and locally-produced products is increasing.
-The Dutch Greenhouse constructors play an important role in these developments.
+The Dutch greenhouse constructors and technology suppliers play an important role in these developments.
 It is their mission to enable entrepreneurs throughout the world to produce for their own market.
-With smart (semi-closed) greenhouses.
+With smart (semi-closed) greenhouses and state-of-the-art technology.
 And with energy and water savings, reduced CO2 emissions, food safety and achieving higher yields of better quality.